dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertScheduleCount()`

-Checks that schedule events count is exactly as expected:
+Checks that schedule events count is exactly as specified:

 ```php
 $this->assertScheduleCount(3);